martensonbj/parallax-react/README.md

 [WIP] Lesson On Implement Parallax with React

 This lesson was built with the Create React App boilerplate.
 To get started, run the following:
 `npm install`
 `npm start`

 ### Parallax with React

-Seems like since when we implement Parallax we're dealing with re-rendering the page in weird, unique ways every time an event fires on the DOM.
-Since the event we care about is usually scroll or a mouse movement, thats a lot of events to listen for and re-render.
+When we implement Parallax we're essentially re-rendering elements in weird ways every time an event fires on the DOM.
+Since the event we care about is usually scroll or mouse movement, we have a lot of events to listen for and re-render.
 Fast DOM manipulation and re-rendering brings to mind our favorite friend, React.

 #### NPM To The Rescue
 Shockingly (not shockingly) there is a module for this.